-If your annual deductions will be close to your standard deduction amount, consider making additional expenditures before year-end to exceed your standard deduction.
+If your annual deductions will be close to your standard deduction, consider making additional expenditures to exceed your standard deduction.
 That will lower this year’s tax bill.
 Next year, you can claim the standard deduction, which will be increased a bit to account for inflation.

-If you hold investments in taxable brokerage firm accounts, consider the tax advantage of selling appreciated securities that have been held for over 12 months.
+If you hold investments in taxable brokerage accounts, consider the advantage of selling appreciated securities being held over 12 months.
 The 3.8% Net Investment Income Tax (NIIT) also can apply at higher income levels.

 Giving away stocks that pay dividends is another tax-smart idea.
 As long as the dividends fall within the gift recipient’s 0% rate bracket, they will be federal-income-tax-free.

-This may be the perfect time to make that Roth conversion you’ve been thinking about.
-The current tax rates are still relatively low compared to a couple of years ago, and while they are scheduled to remain that way until 2026.
+This may be the perfect time to start planning to make that Roth conversion you’ve been thinking about.
+The current tax rates are still relatively low compared to a couple of years ago.
+They are scheduled to remain that way until 2026.
 Also, your income may be lower in 2020 due to the financial fallout of COVID-19.
 On the bright side, that means you’re likely in a lower tax bracket than you normally find yourself.

 It’s possible the overall value of your retirement account suffered as a result of the economic downturn.
 The depressed value in your IRA means a rollover distribution will contain more assets.
 Once in the Roth IRA, the recovery of value and ultimate withdrawal will be tax free.